-We note that the best and most versatile agricultural land has not been considered.
+We note that the best and most versatile agricultural land has not been considered here (although it has been as per above).
 We suggest including an indicator to monitor the hectares of the best and most versatile agricultural land lost to development.

-Appendix A3 - Environmental issues identified from the Dorstone baseline
+Appendix A3 - Environmental issues identified from Eardisland Parish baseline